Treasury yields jump as Fed aids commercial paper market

 Both the three-month/10-year Treasury yield curve and the 2s/10s steepened sharply, the latter spread reaching its widest since May 2018 at around 54 basis points.

-Meanwhile, the New York Federal Reserve offeredan additional up to $500 billion in overnight loans Tuesday afternoon, but only $10.1 billion in repurchase agreements or repo bids were submitted and accepted.
+Meanwhile, the New York Federal Reserve offered an additional up to $500 billion in overnight loans on Tuesday afternoon, but only $10.1 billion in repurchase agreements or repo bids were submitted and accepted.

+It also said it will make up to $1 trillion a day available for loans in the repo market for the remainder of this week.

 In an earlier overnight repo operation on Tuesday, the NY Fed accepted $142.65 billion in bids submitted out of a possible $500 billion.